benschwarz/rack-smoke/README.md

 Smoke-rack allows you to transcode that information and provide an API like layer of your own.

+## How do I include it in my project?

+    # config.ru
+    require 'rubygems'

+    # Ensure your app has some Smoke sources
+    require 'your-app'

+    require 'smoke-rack'
+    use Smoke::Rack

+    run Sinatra::Application

 ## Note on Patches/Pull Requests

 * Fork the project.